AnneshanSharma21/AnneshanSharma21/README.md

-B.E Final year student with a major in Electronics & Communication Engineering.
+Hey!
+I am Anneshan Sharma, Software Development Engineer at Amadeus Software Labs Bangalore India.
+I work on Platform as a Service (PaaS) side of Amadeus.
+My Tech Stack is Kubernetes/Openshift for container orchestration.
+I also use Ansible/Python for automation work, And Bash for scripting.
+Apart from that, I also use Prometheus/Grafana/Splunk/Argos/ServiceNow for cluster logs/monitoring/alerting/tracking etc. I use Bitbucket/github for repo version control & collaboratoion.

+Previously, I have Experienced as RTL Design Engineer Intern at ORCA Radio Systems Bangalore.
+My work there was primarily on developing RTL code using Verilog for filtered systems.

-I am Experienced as RTL Designer at ORCA Radio Systems and as Web Developer Associate at Rabtul Pvt.
-Ltd.
+Also as a Student Intern, worked as Web Developer Associate at Rabtul Pvt.
+Ltd Bangalore.
-I have deep interest in VLSI and I like to code using Python and to develop Front-end.
-Would like to begin my career as an Engineer in the IT field and work on functional technology.
+Where my work was on developing frontend for websited with tech stack HTML/CSS/Bootsrap/JS.